Gould Glacier

 Gould Glacier (66°47′S 64°39′W) is a glacier, 12 mi long, on the east coast of Graham Land, Antarctica, flowing south-east into Mill Inlet, to the west of Aagaard Glacier.
-It was first surveyed by the Falklands Islands Dependencies Survey in 1946–47, and named "East Gould Glacier".
+It was first surveyed by the Falkland Islands Dependencies Survey in 1946–47, and named "East Gould Glacier".
 Together with "West Gould Glacier" it was reported to fill a transverse depression across Graham Land, but further survey in 1957 showed that there is no close topographical alignment between the two.
 The name Gould Glacier, after Rupert T. Gould, a British polar historian and cartographer, is now only applied to this glacier, and the west glacier is now called Erskine Glacier.